Speed: The GCS ENCS Cluster

 B.1 Where do I learn about Linux?

-Software Carpentry provides free resources to learn software, including a workshop on the Unix shell. https://software-carpentry.org/lessons/
+Software Carpentry : Software Carpentry provides free resources to learn software, including a workshop on the Unix shell.
+Visit Software Carpentry Lessons to learn more.

-B.2 How to use the “bash shell” on Speed?
+B.2 How to use bash shell on Speed?

 B.2.1 How do I set bash as my login shell?

-In order to set your login shell to bash on Speed, your login shell on all GCS servers must be changed to bash.
+To set your default login shell to bash on Speed, your login shell on all GCS servers must be changed to bash.
 To make this change, create a ticket with the Service Desk (or email help at concordia.ca) to request that bash become your default login shell for your ENCS user account on all GCS servers.

 B.2.2 How do I move into a bash shell on Speed?

-To move to the bash shell, type bash at the command prompt.
-For example:
+To move to the bash shell, type bash at the command prompt:

 [speed-submit] [/home/a/a_user] > bash